rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M18_Integration_between_Azure_DevOps_and_Teams.md

     feedback - Report a problem or suggest a feature To know more see documentation.
     ```
-1. Open **New conversation** and click on **Azure Boards** icon in the chat menu it will popup **Azure boards** window, then click on sign in.
+1. Open **New conversation** and type **@** and as you type Azure, click on **Azure Boards** icon in the chat menu it will popup **Azure boards** window, then click on sign in.
 Sign with the credentials provided in environmental details page. click **Accept** to accept the permission requests for accessing your Azure DevOps subscription.
-1. In the same **Azure Boards** window click on **Setup** and in the popup window select your organization and project **Tailwind Traders** then click on continue.
-Once it is completed you will get the following response in General tab:
+1. Copy the url of your Azure DevOps Tailwind Traders project.
+Example: https://dev.azure.com/myorg/myproject .
+Open New conversation in the Teams channel and type @ and as you type Azure, you will be prompted with results, select Azure Boards followed by link in the command panel.
+At this point, paste your project url that you had copied.
+Your post should look like, ´Azure Boards link https://dev.azure.com/myorg/myproject ´.
+Press Enter.

     ```
     NAME has linked this channel to project  Tailwind Traders.
 Create work items using @Azure Boards create.
     To monitor work items, please add subscription
     Add subscription
     ```
-1. Click on **Add subscription**.
-Select **works item created** as the listened event and click **Next**.
-Leave defaults and click **Submit**. click **OK** and close.
-Message will be post in the channel with details about the newly added susbcription.
+1. Click on Add subscription.
+From the dropdown, select works item created from the list of events and click Next.
+Leave defaults and click Submit. click OK and close.
+A message will be posted in the channel with details about the newly added susbcription.
 1. Switch to the web browser displaying the **Tailwind Traders** project in the Azure DevOps portal, click on **Boards > Work items**.
 Click on **New work item** and choose **User Story** on the dropdown.
-Give the user story any title and **Save**.
+Give a title to the userstory, something like **Test Azure Boards integration with Teams** and **Save**.
 The Teams channel we recently set up will post a notification/card with information about the created user story.

 #### Task 2: Add Azure Boards Kanban boards to Microsoft Teams